demingfactor/storytellingsa/src/cms/pages/membership.md

 * Full Membership **$40.00**
 * Concession **$30.00**
 * Unsure? **Come as a Guest** - experience Storytelling, then decide about joining.
-* Annual membership fees collected at February AGMs or asap after.
+* Annual membership fees collected at February AGM or asap after.
 * AGMs are no obligation enjoyable events!
 * Can join at any time.
 (If very late in year, your fees may cover the next year :)